spacetelescope/crds/documentation/crds_users_guide/source/programmatic_interface.rst

 .....................

 Submitting files to CRDS requires obtaining a CRDS account authorizing you to do so.
+These permissions are managed by CRDS and checked automatically after your MyST identity is verified.

 To obtain a CRDS account,  please file a ticket with the `CRDS Jira`_ project requesting authorization so submit files.

 .. _`CRDS Jira`:  https://jira.stsci.edu/projects/CRDS/issues

+**IMPORTANT** Your MyST identity is connected to your CRDS permissions via your MyST e-mail.
+You should specify your MyST e-mail when applying for a CRDS account.

 Authenticating
 ..............